ejw773/hourly-workout/README.md

 I successfully did the first month of P90 before starting coding bootcamp.
 Except for weekends, the second month fell completely by the wayside.
 Then I realized: If I broke the workout into bits and pieces throughout the day on weekdays, it becomes much more manageable.
 I created this React project to keep track.

+This tool assumes you are already doing the P90 program, and working with the videos often enough to know each of the listed exercises.

 ## Status

 I've hard-coded the exercises for the second month ("B") workouts.
 Nothing beyond that at this point.